 I was praying fervently this morning about why I am having such a hard time getting my Ex out of my head.
 Why do I think about him ALL.THE.TIME?
 I can’t seem to break out of this cycle no matter how hard I try.
 What is wrong with me?
 I asked the Lord for help in getting him out of my head.
 I am really sick of this.
 It isn’t fun for me and I do not enjoy it at all.
 I want to be happy!
 Please, Lord, help me to be happy!
 The answer came.
 It came quite quickly and forcefully, but ever so kind:

-Debbie, why do you spend every waking thought on David?
+Cupcake, why do you spend every waking thought on the Cheater?
 He is not your Savior, I am!
 Your every thought should be on me, not him.
 In this way, are you not betraying me also?

 Whoa!
 I think this is a breakthrough moment for me.
 The way to stop obsessing on the Ex is to put all my thoughts, hopes, dreams, and attention on the Savior.
 He will then be able to save me.